sdakul19/ECSE_473_Labs/Lab6/README.md

 # How to use the ik_service package

+# About
+This is the second part of the ARIAC project.
+Lab 6 for ecse473

 ## How the package works
 The ik_service package uses a service and client to acquire joint angles to move the UR10 robot in the [Ariac competition](https://bitbucket.org/osrf/ariac/wiki/2019/documentation).
 The package also uses the ur_kinematics package from the [ecse_373_ariac](https://github.com/cwru-eecs-373/ecse_373_ariac/tree/noetic-devel/ur_kinematics) package.